You are hereFrequently Asked Questions

 HYBRID STUDENTS: Sulam opens a number of its classes to host school students.
 A variety of hybrid classes, such as math, science, English, history, Talmud and Hebrew language, have been offered over the last several years.
 Hybrid classes perform standard coursework which has been expertly differentiated by a Sulam special educator.
 In recent years, as many as 45 MJBHA students benefited from hybrid classes.

 A. Sulam is extremely proud of its low staff to student ratio.
 Sulam classrooms have no more than 7 students with a Sulam teacher, and frequently as few as 2 or 3.
 While in mainstream classes, one or two Sulam students receive support from a Sulam instructional assistant.

 A. Each Sulam student has a unique daily schedule created to fit his/her individual needs.
 Some students receive most of their instruction in self contained Sulam classes while others only receive instruction in the mainstream with the assistance of a Sulam staff member.
 Custom schedules are built to include time with typical peers in classrooms, at lunch, recess, gym and special activities.
 All students have weekly sessions with the Sulam psychologist.
 Many students also have scheduled consultative time with the Sulam speech, occupational and/or physical therapists.

 A. Sulam instruction is suffused with technology.
-Sulam classrooms are equipped with computers and SmartBoards.
+Sulam classrooms are equipped with computers, SmartBoards, and iPads.
 Instructional programs like Kurzweil and Lexia help teachers support students in a variety of ways.

 Sulam, Inc. faculty members stay informed about new technologies that make it possible for Sulam students to maximize strengths while being supported technologically in challenge areas.